 - Tax benefits.
 Businesses can claim tax rebates when a learner enters a training programme and when they complete it.
 If the learnership covers scarce skills, you could also qualify for a grant from a Sector Education and Training Authority (SETA).
 Plus, if you hire the learner permanently, you can claim employment tax.

 - Bump up your B-BBEE rating.
-If your learnership programme meets certain criteria, it can earn you points towards your Broad-Based Black Economic Empowerment scorecard – and a higher rating means better business opportunities, especially from the public sector (not to mention the reputational boost).
+If your learnership programme meets certain criteria, it can earn you points towards your Broad-Based Black Economic Empowerment scorecard.
+A higher rating means better business opportunities, especially from the public sector (not to mention the reputational boost).

 - Save on hiring costs.
 It’s cheaper to train and retain existing team members than it is to hire new ones.
 Learnerships and internships not only provide an opportunity to identify and develop talent; they also boost your team’s confidence and increase job satisfaction and loyalty.

-Young people bring a new energy and optimism to any business, adding diversity, different perspectives, 21st Century skills, and new values and experiences to the workplace.
+Young people bring new energy and optimism to any business.
+They add diversity, different perspectives, 21st Century skills, and new values and experiences.